dadish/Babel/Readme.md

 `$toLanguage` (`string|integer|Language`) The language __to__ which the translation is.
 If omitted (or `null` given) then translation __to__ all languages will be considered.

-`$limit` is the number of pages you want to recieve.
+`$limit` is the number of pages you want to receive.
 Default is 50.

 `$pageNum` is the page number.
 Use for pagination of the returned `PageArray`.
  Default is 1.